 Prior to June 30, the Mayor submits to the City Council a proposed operating budget for the fiscal year commencing July 1.
 The operating budget includes proposed expenditures and the means of financing them.
 Public hearings are then conducted at City Hall to obtain taxpayer comments, and the budget is legally enacted through passage of an ordinance.
 The legal level of budgetary control (i.e., the level at which expenditures may not legally exceed appropriations) is the department level.
 The Mayor, as chief executive officer, is authorized to administer the budget and may transfer appropriated funds within departments.
-Transfers of appropriated as necessary with Council's approval to achieve the goals of the budget.
+Transfers of appropriations between departments require the approval of the Council.
+Additional funds may be appropriated as necessary with Council's approval to achieve the goals of the budget.
 Expenditures may not exceed budgeted appropriations at the departmental level without Council's approval.
 The City's policy is to adopt balanced revenue and expenditure budgets.
 Prior year fund balances may be appropriated as resources.
 However, these appropriated fund balances are not reported as revenues in budgetary data within their financial statements.
 City Council made several supplemental budgetary appropriations throughout the year.

 Encumbrance accounting, in which purchase orders, contracts and other commitments for the expenditure of monies are recorded in order to reserve a portion of the applicable appropriation, is employed as an extension of formal budgetary integration in the governmental funds.
 Encumbrances outstanding at year-end are reported as an assignment of the fund balance since they do not constitute expenditures or liabilities and are appropriated in the ensuing year's budget, which is formally adopted by City Council for that year.
-The City reports \$4,546,774 in encumbrances assigned in fund balances, all of which is assigned in the General Fund.
+The City reports \$3,832,794 in encumbrances assigned in fund balances, all of which is assigned in the General Fund.